skip to main content

 Advancing a range of solutions:

 We invested in ZeroNorth, a provider of voyage, vessel and bunker optimization software, to accelerate the use of digital solutions that decarbonize shipping.
-In 2023, nearly all of our time-chartered voyages used ZeroNorth’s technology, which is helping ZeroNorth refine its models and benefiting other users of the platform as well.
+In 2024, all our time-chartered voyages used ZeroNorth’s technology, which is helping ZeroNorth refine its models and benefiting other users of the platform as well.
 We also work closely with ship owners and other key stakeholders to invest in and pilot new technologies and fuels.
 This includes everything from installing energy-saving devices on our time-chartered vessels to experimenting with wind-assisted propulsion to ordering ships that run on methanol.

 Improving maritime safety